GWS 2023 – Agenda – Day 2 – Test

 The Future of SDG6 Finance

-The UN Water Conference in New York is a landmark event in the delivery of the Sustainable Development Goals for Water and Sanitation.
-How will it change the financial equation?
+It is the biggest opportunity in the water business: delivering water and wastewater infrastructure to the underserved.
+It is also the biggest challenge.
+The UN Water Conference brought it to the world’s attention but how will it change the financial equation?
 With the key financial institutions and their government and utility clients around the table, this interactive discussion aims to bring clarity and direction.

 • Joel Kolker, Program Manager, Global Water Security and Sanitation Partnership, World Bank